splash-img-tpt Skip to content

 What's the difference between a hiking pack and a travel backpack?

-Hiking packs are built around load-carrying and ventilation.
-They're tall, narrow, top-loading, and designed to move with your body over rough ground.
-Travel backpacks open like a suitcase, prioritise lockable zippers and carry-on dimensions, and assume their weight will be lifted into overhead bins — not carried for hours.
-Hybrid packs exist but compromise on both.
-Pick the right tool for your longer trip.
+Hiking packs are tall, narrow, and built for load-carrying over rough ground.
+Travel backpacks open like a suitcase and prioritise lockable zippers plus carry-on dimensions.
+Hybrid packs compromise on both.
+Pick the tool for your most-used trip type rather than the one that "does everything."

-How much should I spend on a serious backpack?
+How much should I spend on a quality backpack?

-For a quality pack that will last five years or more, plan for AED 800–1,400.
-Below AED 400, expect hip-belt foam compression, shoulder-strap stitching failure, or zipper teeth separation within a season of regular use.
-A great pack is a one-time purchase.
-The cheap version is an annual one.
+Plan AED 800 to 1,400 for a pack that lasts five years or more.
+Below AED 400, expect hip-belt foam to compress, shoulder-strap stitching to fail, or zipper teeth to separate within a single season.
+A quality pack is a one-time purchase.
+The cheap version is annual.

-How do I know if my pack fits properly?
+How do I know if my backpack fits properly?

 Load it with eight to ten kilograms.
-You should feel roughly 80% of the weight on your hips and 20% across your shoulders.
-If your shoulders ache after twenty minutes, the torso length is wrong or the hip belt is sitting on soft tissue rather than bone.
-If the pack pulls backwards on inclines, the load lifters aren't engaged.
-A well-fitted pack feels like part of your body.
+About 80% of the weight should sit on your hips, 20% on your shoulders.
+If your shoulders ache within 20 minutes, the torso length is wrong.
+If the pack pulls backwards on inclines, your load lifters need tightening.

 Can I bring my pack into an Adventure HQ store for a fit check?

 Yes.
-Our fit specialists offer complimentary fit assessments for any pack — including ones not bought from us.
+Our fit specialists offer free fit assessments for any pack, including ones bought elsewhere.
 Bring the pack loaded to your typical trip weight.
-We'll measure your torso, adjust the harness, and identify any structural issues.
-Walk-ins are welcome at all stores.
+We measure your torso, adjust the harness, and identify any structural issues.
+Walk-ins welcome at all stores.

 Free Shipping